Skip to main content

 4. Execute Action - Call escrow method

-5. Call Recorder - Update state after successful execution
+5. Call Hook - Run the matching *_POST_ACTION_HOOK after successful execution

 Combinator Example